AdobeDocs/workfront.en/help/workfront-integrations-and-apps/adobe-workfront-for-xd/wf-adobe-xd-docs.md

 description: You can upload your art boards as documents for a quick review and approval or simply to store in Adobe Workfront.
 ---

-# Upload XD art boards as documents to `Workfront`
+# Upload XD art boards as documents to Workfront

-You can upload your art boards as documents for a quick review and approval or simply to store in `Adobe Workfront`.
+You can upload your art boards as documents for a quick review and approval or simply to store in Adobe Workfront.

 ## Access requirements